aimarvi/budapest/README.md

 - [`scripts/quality-assurance`](scripts/quality-assurance) contains scripts to run QA analyses and generate the figures reported in the data paper.
 - [`scripts/hyperalignment-and-decoding`](hyperalignment-and-decoding) contains scripts to perform hyperalignment and movie segment classification.
 - [`notebooks`](notebooks) contains jupyter notebooks to generate figures and run additional analyses.

-Below we describe the content of these directories and their role in the analyses.

 ### Stimuli